rilldata/rill/docs/docs/using-rill/metrics-dashboard.md

 To create a new dashboard from scratch, click "+" by Dashboards in the left hand navigation pane to open the metrics editor.

-In addition, you can quickly generate a dashboard with opionated defaults using the "Create Dashboard" button in the upper right hand corner of the source or model views or "Quick Start" button in the metrics editor itself.
+In addition, you can quickly generate a dashboard with opinionated defaults using the "Create Dashboard" button in the upper right hand corner of the source or model views or "Quick Start" button in the metrics editor itself.
 These dashboards will be populated using:

-- the first time stamp column from your model set as the timeseries
+- the first timestamp column from your model set as the timeseries
 - the number of records as the default measure (`COUNT(*)`)
 - all available categorical columns as dimensions